The application-development process may start with your company looking to

 What problem are they trying to solve?

-Meet the weekly staffing demand while considering employee preferences,
+Meet the weekly staffing demand while considering employee

 How do/will they interact with a solution?

-Ideally the system reads in the staffing-demand and employee preference
+Ideally the system reads in the staffing-demand and employee

-spreadsheets submitted by email/uploaded on website, reads employee
+preference spreadsheets submitted by email/uploaded on website,

-up to half a dozen alternative schedules for managers to choose from,
+weekly time generates up to half a dozen alternative schedules for

-which can be presented online or emailed.
-If needed, the application
+managers to choose from, which can be presented online or emailed.

-can be manually updated and run.
+If needed, the application can be manually updated and run.

 What is the overall process flow?

-Outlet manager files the demand (requirements) for the week by Friday,
+Outlet manager files the demand (requirements) for the week by

-select one or update parameters and run again, and by 4:00 PM the
+schedules, managers select one or update parameters and run again,

-formal schedule is released.
+and by 4:00 PM the formal schedule is released.

 In-house software plus manual tuning on Excel sheets.
-Tuning requires
+Tuning

-20% margin of over-staffing.
+includes an expensive 20% margin of over-staffing.

-What improvements are required for a new solution to displace the current one?
+What improvements are required for a new solution to displace the

 The main needs are reducing human work and improving the match to